drylaustin/FoodPin/README.md

 # FoodPin
 Food Pin App.
 Add your favorite restaurant using this app.
-Made with Swift A fully functioning app with search, add, delete, find location and input new restaurants.
+Made with Swift, A fully functioning app with search, add, delete, find location and input new restaurants.

 Frameworks used: